chengzeyi/stable-fast/README.md

     # NOTE:
     # You could change to StableDiffusionXLPipeline to load SDXL model.
     # If the resolution is high (1024x1024),
-    # ensure you VRAM is sufficient (or RAM?
-I'm not sure, maybe I should upgrade my PC).
+    # ensure you VRAM is sufficient, especially when you are on Windows or WSL,
+    # where the GPU driver may choose to allocate from "shared VRAM" when OOM would occur.
     # Or the performance might regress.
+    # from diffusers import StableDiffusionXLPipeline
+    #
     # model = StableDiffusionXLPipeline.from_pretrained(
     #     'stabilityai/stable-diffusion-xl-base-1.0', torch_dtype=torch.float16)

     model = StableDiffusionPipeline.from_pretrained(
         'runwayml/stable-diffusion-v1-5', torch_dtype=torch.float16)